videojs/http-streaming/README.md

 selection logic will take into account the player size and rendition resolutions when making a decision.
 This setting is `true` by default.

+##### smoothQualityChange
+* Type: `boolean`
+* can be used as a source option
+* can be used as an initialization option

+When the `smoothQualityChange` property is set to `true`, a manual quality change triggered via the [representations API](#hlsrepresentations) will use smooth quality switching rather than the default fast (buffer-ejecting) quality switching.
+Using smooth quality switching will mean no loading spinner will appear during quality switches, but will cause quality switches to only be visible after a few seconds.

+Note that this _only_ affects quality changes triggered via the representations API; automatic quality switches based on available bandwidth will always be smooth switches.

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in